 Toll Brothers Wins Six Gold Awards at The Nationals

-The Company’s luxury home communities from across the country were honored for excellence in design, architecture, amenities, and landscaping

-/EIN News/ -- FORT WASHINGTON, Pa., Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE: TOL), the nation’s leading builder of luxury homes, today announced the Company received six Gold Award honors at The Nationals, the home building industry’s highly anticipated national awards competition presented by the National Association of Home Builders (NAHB).
+FORT WASHINGTON, Pa., Feb.
+02, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the Company received six Gold Award honors at The Nationals, the home building industry's highly anticipated national awards competition presented by the National Association of Home Builders (NAHB).
 Toll Brothers communities were recognized for their outstanding interior and architectural design, amenities, and landscaping.

 The prestigious awards are presented by the National Association of Home Builders Sales and Marketing Council to recognize the best in the home building industry.
 The awards span categories from product and community design to advertising, marketing, and sales achievements by individuals and sales teams.